How to Hire a Receptionist

 3. See the Candidate’s Skills in Action

 There’s only so much you can tell about a candidate from a resume, cover letter, and quick conversation.
 Depending on your business, a receptionist might be responsible for data entry, basic bookkeeping, calendar management, locking up at the end of the day, or dealing with difficult clients.
-You need to know your receptionist is trustworthy, responsive, professional, and can calmly handle heated conversations.
+You need to know the receptionist is trustworthy, responsive, professional, and can calmly handle heated conversations.

 Here are a few interview questions geared toward hiring a receptionist: